 To really get some stunner photographs I suggest renting a canoe at Moraine and/or hike of the Sentinel Pass, which is the most beautiful during the larch season.

-The view from the viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
-Peyto Lake in our opinion competes for beauty with Moraine Lake without as many visitors, though it’s still busy.
+The viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
+Peyto Lake, in our opinion competes for beauty with Moraine Lake without as many visitors, though it’s still busy.

-When is the best time to photograph Peyto Lake?
+- When is the best time to photograph Peyto Lake?
 Peyto Lake is best photographed at sunset when most of the visitors from the day have departed.
-Another stunning time to visit is right after the first snowfall when the scenery is covered in while, but the blue lake still shines and has not frozen over yet.
+Another stunning time to visit is right after the first snowfall when the scenery is covered, but the blue lake still shines and has not frozen over yet.